pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 Tell us what it is?

 Maybe you need us to try making Square Pixels?
+Or we could this work a more game-like feel, if we completed a full Python Command every time you pressed a Key at the Server.
-And we could rewrite our Arrow Keys Demo to have 4 Turtles draw it, not just 1.
+Or we could rewrite our Arrow Keys Demo to have 4 Turtles draw it, not just 1.
 And so on and on and on

 You've joined us in our early days.